etcd-io/etcd/Documentation/v2/clustering.md

 If `_etcd-client-ssl._tcp.example.com` is found, clients will attempt to communicate with the etcd cluster over SSL.

+The `-discovery-srv-name` flag additionally configures a suffix to the SRV name that is queried during discovery.
+Use this flag to differentiate between multiple etcd clusters under the same domain.
+For example, if `discovery-srv=example.com` and `-discovery-srv-name=foo` are set, the following DNS SRV queries are made:

+* _etcd-server-ssl-foo._tcp.example.com
+* _etcd-server-foo._tcp.example.com

 #### Create DNS SRV records

 ```